Dorothy Durfee Avery/GSE Loan

 Loan Forgiveness Program

 The Avery Forgivable Loan and GSE Forgivable Loan are separate loan programs but share the same loan terms.
 Both are an institutional loan available only to students in the Stanford Teacher Education Program (STEP).
-If you are eligible for this loan it will be offered on your financial aid award letter.
+If you are eligible for one of these loans it will be offered on your financial aid notification.
 Funds are limited and students can be offered only one of these loans, not both.

 - No Credit Check required.
 If you are not in default on a prior educational loan, do not owe a repayment of federal grant funds, and meet federal aid eligibility requirements, you will be approved to borrow the loan.

 - STEP graduates teaching in public schools are eligible for forgiveness, and those teaching in private schools that benefit underserved communities will also be considered.
 Those who teach at schools in foreign countries are not eligible for loan forgiveness.
 The School of Education will make the final determination of eligibility.